Typhoo has been one of the highest selling tea brands in Britain since the 1930s.

 Typhoo was subject to a management buyout in 1986, and the company became known as Premier Brands.
 That year Melrose, the Scottish tea business, was acquired.

 Typhoo was acquired by Premier Foods in 1990.
 In a marketing-led industry, the brand lacked an advertising campaign with the memorability of the PG Tips chimpanzees or the Tetley tea folk.
-Its share of the tea market was down to three percent by 1993.
+Its share of the tea market had dwindled to just three percent by 1993.

 Premier Foods sold Typhoo to Apeejay Surrendra Group of India for £80 million in 2005.

-Typhoo placed fifth in the British tea market in 2015, with around ten percent market share.
+Typhoo placed fifth in the British tea market in 2015, with a market share of around ten percent

 Typhoo tea is still manufactured at Moreton, where 260 people are employed.
 The factory is the largest packer of own-label tea in the UK, supplying all but one of the major retailers.
 The factory produces about 25 percent of all tea consumed in Britain.